carlosyasu91/mvp/_PRESS-RELEASE.md

   > "It has never been easier for me to sell my used goods"

 ## Closing and Call to Action ##
-  > You should go to http://myps.io and start selling your used goods.
+  > Go to http://myps.io and start selling your used goods, it has never been easier.